wpmetabox/docs/_docs/extensions/mb-settings-page.md

 ## Data

-By using Settings API, all the fields' values will be saved as an array in a single option in the WordPress's options table  with the option name is `option_name` in the settings page configuration.
+By using Settings API, all the fields' values will be saved as an array in a single option in the WordPress options table with the option name is `option_name` in the settings page configuration.
 Each field is an element of the array with the corresponding key (field ID).
 It's the recommended way by WordPress that doesn't make your options table bloat.

 ## Getting field value